OwlfaceGames/issue-from-comment/README.md

 With there being no way to know how many people (if any) use the plugin this is the only way other than stars I can really gauge interest.

-Star are of course always appreciated too.
+Stars are of course always appreciated too.

 ## Features